syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 <img alt="Customize the cells in a DataGrid while exporting using the CellExporting event" src="Images\export-to-pdf\maui-datagrid-cell-exporting.png" width="689"/>

-## Cell customization in PDF while exporting
+## Cell customization

 ### Customize the cells based on column name

-You can customize the column style based on the row data when exporting to PDF by handling the `CellExporting` event.
+You can customize the record cell style in a specific column based on the column name when exporting to PDF by handling the `CellExporting` event.

 {% tabs %}
 {% highlight c# %}